NeCA: 3D Coronary Artery Tree Reconstruction from Two 2D Projections via Neural Implicit Representation: Results

 We perform both quantitative and qualitative evaluations on both RCA and LAD datasets.
-Apart from the clinical-angle projections simulated according to Table~\ref{proj_geo}, we additionally test 3D reconstruction based on two orthogonal views by our NeCA model for comparison (termed as NeCA (90$\degree$)).
-(When there is no additional description, 'our model' or 'our NeCA model' means our NeCA model using two projections generated from two clinical angles.)
+Apart from the clinical-angle projections simulated according to Table~\ref{proj_geo}, we additionally test 3D reconstructions based on two orthogonal views using our NeCA model for comparison (termed as NeCA (90$\degree$)).